thusharalk93/cafe-employee-manager-api/README.md

 ## Note

 1. Replace `your-mongodb-connection-string` in the .env file with your actual MongoDB connection string.
-2.For all endpoints requiring an `id`, replace `:id` with the actual ID of the cafe or employee.
+2. For all endpoints requiring an `id`, replace `:id` with the actual ID of the cafe or employee.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)